risc0/risc0/compact_proof/README.md

 > WARNING: This software is still experimental, we do not recommend it for
 > production use (see Security section).
+>
+> Currently, due to the Circom native C++ witness generator that depends on x86 assembly for field operations, only x86 architecture is supported.

 This directory contains utilities for performing a "stark2snark" workflow.
 This is useful for transforming a RISC Zero STARK proof into a Groth16 SNARK proof